Penguin0007/PESCAL/README.md

 The code is author's implementation for paper "Pessimistic Causal Reinforcement Learning with Mediators for Confounded Observational Data".

 # Requirements
 First, create and activate `"pescal"` environment, and install required packages.
-Download and run the following code in terminal under the root directory that contains `requirements.txt`.
+Download the projec and run the following code in terminal under the root directory that contains `requirements.txt`.

 ```
 conda create -n pescal python=3.7